nzakas/understandinges6/manuscript/12-Proxies-and-Reflection.md

 console.log("name" in proxy);       // false
 ```

-This code is very similar to the `has` trap example in that the `deleteProperty` trap checks to see if the `key` is `"value"`, and if so, returns `false`.
-Otherwise, the default behavior is used by calling `Reflect.deleteProperty()`.
-The `value` property cannot be deleted through `proxy` because the operation is trapped whereas the `name` property is deleted as expected.
-This approach is especially useful when you want to protect properties from deletion without causing an error to be thrown in strict mode.
+This code is very similar to the `has` trap example in that the `deleteProperty` trap checks to see if the `key` is `"value"` and returns `false` if so.
+Otherwise, the default behavior is used by calling the `Reflect.deleteProperty()` method.
+The `value` property can't be deleted through `proxy` because the operation is trapped, but the `name` property is deleted as expected.
+This approach is especially useful when you want to protect properties from deletion without throwing an error in strict mode.

-### Prototype Proxy Traps
+## Prototype Proxy Traps

-In Chapter 4, you learned about the ECMAScript 6 `Object.setPrototypeOf()` method that was added to complement the ECMAScript 5 `Object.getPrototypeOf()` method.
-Proxies allow you to intercept the execution of both methods through the `setPrototypeOf` and `getPrototypeOf` traps.
-In both cases, the method on `Object` calls the trap of the corresponding name on the proxy, allowing you to alter their behavior.
+In Chapter 4, you learned about the `Object.setPrototypeOf()` method that ECMAScript 6 added to complement the ECMAScript 5 `Object.getPrototypeOf()` method.
+Proxies allow you to intercept execution of both methods through the `setPrototypeOf` and `getPrototypeOf` traps.
+In both cases, the method on `Object` calls the trap of the corresponding name on the proxy, allowing you to alter the methods' behavior.

+Since there are two traps associated with prototype proxies, there's a set of methods associated with each type of trap.
 The `setPrototypeOf` trap receives these arguments:

 1. `trapTarget` - the object for which the prototype should be set (the proxy's target)
 1. `proto` - the object to use for as the prototype

-These are the same arguments passed to `Object.setPrototypeOf()` and `Reflect.setPrototypeOf()`.
-The `getPrototypeOf` trap only receives the `trapTarget` argument, which is the argument passed to `Object.getPrototypeOf()` and `Reflect.setPrototypeOf()`.
+These are the same arguments passed to the `Object.setPrototypeOf()` and `Reflect.setPrototypeOf()` methods.
+The `getPrototypeOf` trap, on the other hand, only receives the `trapTarget` argument, which is the argument passed to the `Object.getPrototypeOf()` and `Reflect.getPrototypeOf()` methods.

-I> Yes, there are two sets of methods: `Object.getPrototypeOf()` and `Object.setPrototypeOf()`, along with `Reflect.getPrototypeOf()` and `Reflect.setPrototypeOf()`.
-The differences between these methods are subtle and are discussed later in this chapter.
+### How Prototype Proxy Traps Work

 There are some restrictions on these traps.
 First, the `getPrototypeOf` trap must return an object or `null`, and any other return value results in a runtime error.
 The return value check ensures that `Object.getPrototypeOf()` will always return an expected value.
-Similarly, the return value of the `setPrototypeOf` trap must be `false` if the operation does not succeed.
+Similarly, the return value of the `setPrototypeOf` trap must be `false` if the operation doesn't succeed.
 When `setPrototypeOf` returns `false`, `Object.setPrototypeOf()` throws an error.
 If `setPrototypeOf` returns any value other than `false`, then `Object.setPrototypeOf()` assumes the operation succeeded.

 The following example hides the prototype of the proxy by always returning `null` and also doesn't allow the prototype to be changed: